 2. Manila to Caramoan via Catanduanes

 Another alternative, which is unknown to many is to go to Virac, Catanduanes and catch a two-hour boat going to Caramoan.
 This route is easier compared to Naga.
 Philippine Airlines and Cebu Pacificc fly directly from Manila to Virac.
+There are also buses bound for Catanduanes from Manila, you can book your seat below:

 Where to Stay in Caramoan